A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

-where the first term corresponds to the probability of a full cycle of errors surrounding one quibit line while the second term arises from a line of errors emerging from one qubit and ending on another one. $L_G$ is the total length of the Z-measurement lines implementing the gate.
-The parameter $\kappa$ depends on the error threshhold; For the purpose of comparison, we shall use below the value $\kappa=0.93$ used in~\cite{raussendorf_topological_2007}.
+where the first term corresponds to the probability of a full cycle of errors surrounding one qubit line, while the second term arises from a line of errors emerging from one qubit and ending on another one. $L_G$ is the total length of the Z-measurement lines implementing the gate.
+The parameter $\kappa$ depends on the physical error.
+For the purpose of comparison, we shall use below the value $\kappa=0.93$ calculated in~\cite{raussendorf_topological_2007} for a physical error $p=p_{th}/3$, $p_{th}=6.7\times 10^{-3}$.

+If a circuit is made of $\Omega$ gates $G$, and we assume that the probabilities of single-gate errors are independent, the success probability of the entire circuit can be approximated by $e^{-\epsilon_{\mathrm{topo}}(G,\lambda, d)\Omega}$.
+Therefore, the ratio between the total circuit volume and the success rate becomes:

+Note that $R_G(\Omega,\lambda,d)$ can also be interpreted as the effective operational volume for the circuit.
+In fact, the quantity $e^{\epsilon_{\mathrm{topo}}(G,\lambda, d)\Omega}$ also approximates the average number of trials needed before success.
+For circuits on which the final results can be classically verified, a failure would be discarded and the process would then be repeated until success.

-With this, the overhead for the topological gates can be easily computed and optimized over the parameters $\lambda,d$.
-In Figure~\ref{fig: Overhead Cnot and S} we show the result for the $\CNOT$ and the $S$ gate.
-In the latter case, we can immediately compare with previous implementation: Thanks to the topological Hadamard and the rebit encoding, the overhead associated to the $S$ gate is reduced by one full order of magnitude for large $\Omega$.
-The gates volume and length used in the numerics are listed in Table~\ref{table: gates volume and length}.
+For the topological gates, $R_G(\Omega,\lambda,d)$ can be easily computed and optimized over the parameters $\lambda,d$.
+In Figure~\ref{fig: Overhead Cnot and S}, we show the overhead per gate

+as well as the the volume per gate and the success probability for the optimal $(\lambda_{opti},~d_{opti}$), as a function of the number of gates $\Omega$ for the topological Hadamard, $\CNOT$ and $S$ gates.
+In the $S$ gate case, we can immediately compare with the previous implementation: Thanks to the topological Hadamard and the rebit encoding, the operational volume associated with the $S$ gate is reduced by one full order of magnitude for large $\Omega$, while the success rate reaches 90\% around $\Omega=10^8$ versus 92\% for the magic state distillation method.
+In general, the optimization process is such that, for higher $\Omega$, maximizing the success rate will be preferred over minimal volume, due to the exponential dependency in $\Omega$.
+The volume and length of the gates used in the numerics are listed in Table~\ref{table: gates volume and length}.